disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

 ### Task 3 - Log into Forms and validate that conditional access is monitoring

-1. Launch a new InPrivate browsing window, and browse to [https://forms.microsoft.com](https://forms.microsoft.com).
+1. Launch a new InPrivate browsing window and browse to [https://forms.microsoft.com](https://forms.microsoft.com).

 2. Select **Sign in** and log in as Pradeep Gupta.